razorboy73/razorboy73.github.io/README.md

 -----------------------
  - this version of the the site includes a multipage on boarding sequence that allows users to create an instance of rally
- - the user will progress through the following pages to create an instance of rally rallyvanity-onboarding.html - enter an email and user name confirmemail.html - email confirmation - this has a button to simulate clicking a confirmation link from your email signup.html - administrative items team.htm - sends off invitations to team mates - from here the adminstrator would be taken to their instance
+ - the user will progress through the following pages to create an instance of rally -- rallyvanity-onboarding.html - enter an email and user name -- confirmemail.html - email confirmation - this has a button to simulate clicking a confirmation link from your email -- signup.html - administrative items
+   -- team.htm - sends off invitations to team mates - from here the adminstrator would be taken to their instance

 Landing pages
 ----------------
- - also on an ongoing basis, we will be testing various landing page designs and messaging - my poorly designed mock ups can be seen at: coming-soon.html landingtemplate2.html
+ - also on an ongoing basis, we will be testing various landing page designs and messaging - my poorly designed mock ups can be seen at:
+   -- coming-soon.html
+   -- landingtemplate2.html

 Color Schemes to use in website - they match with new web app
 ====================
-Primary Colors
+-Primary Colors
-grey - 95/94/93 - 5F5E5D
+-- grey - 95/94/93 - 5F5E5D
-Red - 226/74/55
+-- Red - 226/74/55
-Secondary
+- Secondary
-grey - 180/113/98
+-- grey - 180/113/98
-Red 232/113/98 #E87162
+-- Red 232/113/98 #E87162

 Blues

-Blue -  #418ac9.
+- Blue -  #418ac9.
-Blue Hover  which is slightly darker: #347dbc.
+- Blue Hover  which is slightly darker: #347dbc.

 Design and implementation approach
 ==================